Vernon Avenue & Highway 100 Interchange Project

 Can you get rid of some of these roads and bridges completely.
 Don't need two bridges and 2 roads to get to 50th street from the other side and 4 ways to get to an apartment building.
 It would clean up the town to just remove them.
 There is way to many roads and intersections and ways to get to the same place in one compact spot on both sides of 50th ave bridges that are at worst redundant and causes more traffic.
 Can you block off & remove roads that aren't actually needed instead.
 Too many lights.
 Learn round abouts.
 Would fix some traffic problems.
 Edina is the worst city to drive in and through.

-Safe drive asked about 1 month ago
+Safe drive asked 3 months ago

 Thanks for the comments and suggestions.
 I will kindly disagree that we don't need the existing road network and number of east-west connections.
 Multiple traffic studies have suggested otherwise.
 Thanks.